masontchen/ds4bme/README.md

 VI.
 Write a function `birthday` that calcualtes the probability at least two people in a room of `n` people (input by the user) have the same birthday.
 [Here's the wikipedia article on the birthday problem ](https://en.wikipedia.org/wiki/Birthday_problem).
 Create a plot of the probability by the number of people in the room.
 Submit the function as the file `question6.R`.

-VII Write a function `ppv` where a user inputs the `sensitivity`, `specificity` and `prevalance` associate with a diagnostic test and gives the positive predictive value.
+VII Write a function `ppv` where a user inputs the `sensitivity`, `specificity` and `prevalence` associate with a diagnostic test and gives the positive predictive value.
 [The formula can be found here.](https://en.wikipedia.org/wiki/Positive_and_negative_predictive_values).
 Submit the function as the file `question7.R`.